MOVEMENT (kinetic) REHABILITATION THERAPY

 Emotional Enrichment is a significant part of the recovery/treatment plan, and all the exercises are designed to help dogs safely engage their minds as well as their bodies.

-Appointments may also include massage, therapeutic touch, photizo light therapy, advice on home management, and ongoing support and advice for both owner and dog.
+Appointments may also include massage, therapeutic touch techniques, photizo light therapy, advice on home management, and ongoing support and advice for both owner and dog.

 An initial consultation of approximately 1 hour is advised to allow assessment of musculoskeletal and myofascial health, movement, posture, and emotional well-being, and to understand and discuss how to help your dog with an appropriate treatment plan.
 (Follow-on appointments, if necessary, are approximately 40 minutes)